 Especially if you’ll be going strawberry picking with kids, make sure to use the bathroom before you get on the strawberry field.
 Otherwise, potty use will be limited to nearby porta potties.

 These days, the built in cameras on smartphones are so good so you may not need to bring your DSLR camera.
 But just in case, Cannons take fabulous pictures.
 There’s something about those bright juicy strawberries and big open big fields that make the best photo opps.
 Take some pictures of the kids picking their strawberries and make a special photo book.

 Dressing appropriately for strawberry and berry picking goes beyond wearing a hat for abundant sunshine.
 Closed toed shoes are a must to avoid dirty toes from muddy grounds and sticky feet from mushed strawberries.
-Also, strawberries stain, so this is not the time to put the newest outfits on the kids or wear your Sunday Best.
+Also, strawberries stain, so this may not the time to put the newest outfits on the kids or wear your Sunday Best.
 Make sure to put on sunscreen too and bring a sunhat as well.

 Bring your Own Container

 The good news is that if you forget to bring containers to the strawberry farm, there are already lots there.
 But, if you want to keep a couple extra bucks in your pocket then bring your own.
 Also important to note, I’ve found that flat boxes work better for collecting those juicy berries because strawberries at the bottom of the buckets tend to get soft and squishy due to the pressure.

 Here are a few container you can get head of your trip to the strawberry farm: